gabrielrf96/html-artisan/README.md

 <a name="basic-use"></a>
 ### Basic usage
-The ***HTML Artisan*** object itself is a function besides being its own namespace (just like jQuery).
+The ***HTML Artisan*** object itself is a function besides being its own namespace.
 Calling the `HtmlArtisan` object as a function will unleash its HTML-generating power.

 Remember, calling `HtmlArtisan` is equivalent to calling its alias, `h`.